-Since 2019, the HRC Committee employs a single, global peer group, believing it reflects the Company's current and future business and talent requirements and supports both internal and external market compensation principles.
+The HRC Committee employs a single, global peer group, believing it reflects the Company's current and future business and talent requirements and supports both internal and external market compensation principles.
 Most of the Company's peers use this approach.
 This single peer group helps drive internal equity, as all EMT positions have exposure to the same U.S.A. and Canada peer group data.
-Currently 20% of overall revenues are generated in Canada and over 50% is from U.S.A. operations.
-Given the international scope of Enerflex's business, the single peer group more closely mirrors the current and anticipated future mix of domestic and international revenue and operations.
+Approximately 20% of overall revenues are generated in Canada, about 50% is from U.S.A. operations and just over 30% of revenues are generated in the ROW operations.
+Given the international scope of Enerflex's business, this single peer group more closely mirrors the current and anticipated future mix of domestic and international revenue and operations.